jharwell/fordyca/docs/setup/build.rst

 Building The Code Locally
 =========================

+..
+IMPORTANT:: If you want to build an optimized version of FORDYCA (necessary for large swarms), you will need to either manually modify the ``bootstrap.sh`` script that you copied, or re-run ``cmake`` and ``make`` as shown in the :ref:`ln-opt-build` section below, as that script is for a debug build by default.

 Debug Build
 -----------

+..
+IMPORTANT:: These instructions assume:

+   - You are running on a Debian-based linux environment, specifically Ubuntu.
+If you are running on something else (OSX, WSL, etc) you will have to manually modify the script to work on your target platform and/or probably have to build a **LOT** more stuff from source manually.

+   - You have sudo privileges on the machine you want to install the project on.

+   If either of these conditions is not met, you will be on your own for getting things setup in your development environment of choice.

-Download ``scripts/bootstrap.sh`` BEFORE cloning this repo.
+Download ``scripts/bootstrap.sh`` BEFORE cloning the FORDYCA repo.
 The script can be downloaded by navigating to the file on github, clicking the ``raw`` button, and then right clicking and doing ``Save As``.
 After downloading, mark the script as executable (``chmod +x bootstrap.sh``) and then run it (it can be run from anywhere), with the following arguments:

 - 1st arg: The root directory for the project (all repos will be cloned/built in here, and it **must** be an absolute path).
 - 2nd arg: ``YES`` if you want to install ARGoS system wide (you probably do) and ``NO`` otherwise.
-- 3rd arg: Location ARGoS should be installed into
+- 3rd arg: Location ARGoS should be installed into.
 - 4th arg: The # of cores to use when building ARGoS/FORDYCA (should be set to
   # cores on your machine).